Federal procurement, built for small-business contractors

 Honest scope

-Federal procurement attracts marketing claims that do not survive contact with a contracting officer.
-Here is what we will not pretend to do.
+Federal procurement attracts marketing claims that don’t survive contact with a contracting officer.
+Here’s where Bid intentionally stays out of the way.

-Federal opportunities only.
-State, county, and municipal bids are out of scope today; we do not subscribe to those feeds and we will not draft against them.
-If your work is mostly state / local, Bid is not the right product for you yet.
+State, county, and municipal bids are out of scope today.
+We don’t subscribe to those feeds and we don’t draft against them.
+If most of your work is state or local, Bid isn’t the right tool yet.

-On large, strategic pursuits, Bid accelerates the work; it does not replace the capture manager, the proposal manager, or the pricing analyst.
-On routine small-business set-asides under a few million dollars, it can do most of the heavy lifting.
-Know which kind of pursuit you are on.
+On large strategic pursuits, Bid is an accelerator — not a stand-in for your capture manager, your proposal manager, or your pricing analyst.
+On routine small-business set-asides under a few million, it can do most of the heavy lifting.
+Know which kind of pursuit you’re on.

 FAQ